 Having had the Aions for a few months now I still have the same interest and excitement surrounding them.
 I’ve mostly been using them for my easy going runs when I have been after that little bit of extra comfort.
 Which they have do provide very well; highly comparable to Brooks Glycerin in that respect.

 I have tried using them for a few faster sessions in which I found them to be a little out of their comfort zone.
-Going round a fast, downhill corner I found them unstable, perhaps this down to the hilly nature of Sheffield.
+Going around a fast, downhill corner I found them unstable, perhaps this was down to the hilly nature of Sheffield.
 However, the horseshoe shape makes it feel as though I am rolling out of the shoe.
 This would be my one quibble with them.
 The solo may solve this issue for me with the complete forefoot!

 I’ve run between 60-70km in them roughly thus far, I don’t run with a watch so I haven’t accurately recorded the mileage.
 They are wearing very well in all with the biggest change being they have softened through the shoe most noticeable under my forefoot.
-This isn’t surprising given I do land in the forefoot consistently.
+This isn’t surprising given I do land on the forefoot consistently.

 To get your own pair of True Motion Aions follow the link Here for men’s and Here for women’s.
 More information about the True Motion Range can be found Here.
 Or watch the video below.

 This entry was posted in Buzz, Product News, Tested & Abused! by Accelerate Running Company.
 Bookmark the permalink.